shftan/shftan.github.io/oldernews.md

 <div class="row-fluid" id="news"><h3>Older News</h3>
 </div>
+- 5/21: It was fun to (virtually) chat with Smith College Intro ML students about starting out in ML and ML careers.
 - 4/19: Received the inaugural MA alum of the year award from Columbia's Statistics Department.
 Beyond honored!
 - 1/19: I gave a talk at Microsoft Research during the AI residents' lunch seminar.
 It was really nice to meet the AI residents!
 - 12/18: It was great to mentor a roundtable at the [2018 Women in Machine Learning Workshop](https://docs.google.com/document/d/1Xm0EIgM9ZPAaX39bbGmkQ-tzzQvWewgmuK4sI2cvgg4/edit)!
 My roundtable topic was "seeking funding: fellowships and grants"